 thousands of horses, I’m convinced that there's nothing more important than understanding equine psychology.
 Of course there's a mechanical aspect to horsemanship.

-horse and the wrong thing becomes difficult, it will motivate them to follow our direction.
+and the wrong thing becomes difficult, it will motivate them to follow our direction.
 Horses will do amazing things for us.
+But they

 Here are a few examples of how you can apply these principles:

 We know why horses are reluctant to leave the barn and are also in such a hurry to get back.
 We also understand why they always

 fade towards the gate of the arena every time you ride by.
 They know from history that If they can just get back to the barn or out of

 the gate then the ride will be done, the saddle will come off and they will get to be comfortable again.
 Rather than continually fighting

 the symptoms, you can change their behavior.
 This is where you can use reverse psychology.
 Do they want to go back to the barn?

 Allow them to go back to the hitching rail and then trot twenty circles around that area.
 Then ride back out towards the arena.
 Once